160 Google Ranking Factors (Why Your Website is Dying)

 #29.
 Search Query Matching Domain

-If you’re thinking about creating the exact match website like “freewebsite”, “CES” then it’s not going to work.
-People use such domains for the event blogging to make money.
+If you’re thinking about creating a matching website like “freewebsite,” “CES” then it’s not going to work.
+People use such domains for event blogging to make money.

 #30.
 Public VS Private Domain Info